Skip to content

 Besides recycling leftover vegetables, the three founders also collaborate with charities that rescue stray animals, providing them with fresh food pouches.
 Pirry describes it as: "These charities rescue stray dogs, we rescue food, and then we use the rescued food to rescue stray dogs."
 TH adds, "Seeing them eat with such joy gives us encouragement and motivation to develop more new products."
 However, the three feel that Hong Kong's education on waste reduction and recycling is very behind, lacking knowledge on how to properly utilize waste materials.
 For example, they once held a workshop where owners could make food to share with their dogs.
 The ingredients were similar to those in the food pouches, demonstrating that with a slight change in mindset, leftover food can become a shared delicacy for humans and pets.
 Cleveland concludes, "Waste reduction involves many aspects.
 Upcycling leftover vegetables into fresh food pouches is just one part, but the ultimate goal of all efforts is to reduce waste."
 Waste reduction is a long journey, but if everyone takes small steps, we can reach the destination together.

-Slow-Cooked Fresh Food Pouch Production Process
+The Slow-Cooked Production Process

 The founder of Furry Green states that slow cooking can lower the cooking temperature, thus preserving the nutrients in the food.
 In addition, the slow-cooking method requires vacuum sealing.
 After cooking, the food pouches can be directly frozen at -18 degrees Celsius, ensuring food safety and extending shelf life.
 The food safety standards of the pouches are based on the advice of a food safety professor, reaching "human-grade" levels.